RicVUy/phase-1-project-tshirtStore/README.md

     he chooses as long as it is in stock.
 If the tshirt he chooses is out of stock, a message:
     "Sorry, the product is out of stock" will appear and he will not be able to add it to the cart.

-   * The Remove from Cart component-
+   * The Remove From Cart component-

    It has a khaki-green background.
 If a buyer changes his mind and decided to remove a product from his cart, he can enter its product number.
 It will display a summarry description of the product he removed, the price